 Once again, we were faced with pandemic challenges that included lockdowns, vaccine mandates and ever-changing working arrangements.
-I'm proud of our workforce in the way everyone has adapted and made continuous improvements for our customers.
+I'm proud of how our workforce has adapted and made continuous improvements for our customers.

-Supporting our community through COVID challenges continued to be a focus, including helping vulnerable people without support networks to access food and household supplies.
+Supporting our community through COVID-19 challenges continued to be a focus, including helping vulnerable people without support networks to access food and household supplies.
 This was alongside the work we did with health services and community-led response groups.

 We continue to improve access to our services in ways that are more convenient to customers and have introduced more online service delivery, such as forms, payments, animal registrations and requests.
-We also moved to a cloud-based phone system, which has further helped us deliver more of our services from anywhere.
+We also moved to a cloud-based phone system has further helped us deliver more of our services from anywhere.